Shiroi Koibito: Resumption of production and sales

 On October 22, 2007, CEO Shunpei Shimada held a press conference, in which he officially announced that production would resume on November 15, with sales resuming on November 22.
 After the incident, the best before date was printed on individual packets.

 Sales resumed in 400 stores on November 22, but there was a flood of fans awaiting the return and every store completely sold out on the same day.
 Subsequent stock shortages continued, and other sweets that Ishiya had planned on resuming production of were temporarily delayed in order to cope.

 Derivative products

-In Autumn 2003, "Shiroi Roll Cake" went on sale, at first it was only sold in Hokkaido Bussanten (food and products fair) and Shiroi Koibito Park but nationwide online sales began on March 3, 2011.
+In Autumn 2003, "Shiroi Roll Cake" went on sale.
+At first it was only sold in Hokkaido Bussanten (food and products fair) and Shiroi Koibito Park, but nationwide online sales began on March 3, 2011.

-In addition, sales of baumkuchen with Shiroi Koibito's white chocolate kneaded into the dough "Shiroi Baum Tsumugi" commenced on December 17, 2009.
+In addition, sales of "Shiroi Baum Tsumugi" (baumkuchen with Shiroi Koibito's white chocolate kneaded into the dough) commenced on December 17, 2009.